pshrievedon/cda-deployment/README.md

 ### Overview

-Output is a digital journaling app that captures and curates the essence of a user's day.
-It automatically creates daily entries, blending images, text snippets, location data, weather, and other digital artifacts to create a personalized time capsule of lived experiences.
+Output is a journaling app that automatically creates daily entries by weaving a user's digital life into a personalized and secure time capsule of their lived experiences.

 ### Problem